The SDSN at the Second World Summit for Social Development 2025

 The SDSN’s Engagements at WSSD2

-Throughout the week, the SDSN and its partners will host a series of events addressing a wide range of sustainable development challenges, including equitable access to quality education, job mobility and training within the green and digital transitions, education's role in peace, and the role of higher education institutions in the future of sustainable development.
+Throughout the week, the SDSN and its partners hosted a series of events addressing a wide range of sustainable development challenges, including equitable access to quality education, job mobility and training within the green and digital transitions, education's role in peace, and the role of higher education institutions in the future of sustainable development.

 Global Citizenship Education for All: Advancing Social Inclusion through Equitable Access to Quality Education